Graduate Medical Training

 - Certificate from competent home institutions on registration, if applicable;

-- Certificate on work experience in home state, if any;
+- Certificate on work experience in home country, if any;

 - Certificate of no criminal record from home country.